IEEESBITBA/curso-de-python-sistemas/README.md

     # Optional
     # Nothing below this line is required to make the server work
     # --------------
+    # Warning! gontainer requires root privilges just like any other application which performs a chroot
+    # It is suggested test development depend on the system's python (set GONTAINER_FS="" or don't set it)
     GONTAINER_FS=/home/myuser/alpinefs # Path to linux filesystem with python3 installation
     FORUM_HOST=https://my.site.com  # If hosting on non-local address this is required for proper callback function PORT=3000 #Default